 Side walls are the most vulnerable part of any tire and can be extremely sensitive to impact damage, punctures, and cuts, so the engineers at Nitto created one of the toughest and useful sidewall designs for any mud terrain tire.
 Toughness is increased by the addition of a 3 ply polyester sidewall with a high turn-up construction, which also protects against cuts, slashes, and punctures.

 The Nitto Trail Grappler is a heavy tire, probably weighs much more than your out of factory OEM tire.
 As a result, it will probably hit you at the pump due to the aggressive tread design and weight which will increase your rolling resistance, especially after a long weekend of hitting the trails.

-However, it all balances out financially because as you may spend more at the pump, you will save big in the long run not having to purchase separate tires for different seasons, or switch out your tires for a new set that often.
-Always remember, the more advanced and capable your tires not only means better handling, but less trips to the mechanic as well.
+However, it all balances out financially because as you may spend more at the pump, you will save big in the long run not having to purchase separate tires for different seasons or switch out your tires for a new set that often.
+Always remember, the more advanced and capable your tires not only means better handling but fewer trips to the mechanic as well.

 Pros & Cons of this Product

-- Tough, durable sidewall of 3 ply polyester
+- A tough, durable sidewall of 3 ply polyester

 - Scientifically engineered tread void ratio for better grip and reduced hydroplaning

-- Self-cleaning, mud is instantly evacuated, keeping your treads clean
+- Self-cleaning, mud is instantly evacuated, keeping your threads clean

 - Superior in taking in corners and curves